datajoint/sci-viz/docs/src/concepts/components.md

 - `restriction:` the restriction for the datajoint query.
 - `dj_query:` the datajoint query for for the table data.
 - `channel:` the name of the channel that the slider outputs its restriction on.

+## Date-Range-Picker component

+The Date-Range-Picker component emits a `startTime` and `endTime` datetime value to channeled components

+`type:` daterangepicker

+The Date-Range-Picker takes 1 additional argument:

+- `channel:` the name of the channel that the date range picker outputs its restriction on.